 Hit Settings app on the home scree of your iPhone.

 When you are in Settings mode, click General, then "Software Update" to check whether the iPhone system is the newest version.

 If the new update is available, click "Download and Install" to update your iPhone to the latest iOS 15.
 After that, most iPhone bugs shall be fixed.

 When your iPhone or iPad is stuck in headphone mode or encountering other difficult issues, most solutions that you can search online may be restore iPhone system with iTunes or restart iPhone.
 Unfortunately, 100% recovery rate could not be guaranteed and you will be in risk of losing all the data on iPhone.
 Thus FoneGeek iOS System Recovery is here for your assistance.
 This 3rd-party iOS repair tool cal fix all iOS issues without any data loss, such as iPhone running slow after iOS 15 update, iPhone stuck in verifying update, iPhone won't turn on, etc.

 Here is the step-by-step guide that you can follow to understand how to fix all iPhone issues in one click.

 Step 1.
-First of all, ensure that FoneGeek toolkit is downloaded and installed on your computer.
-Then launch it and continue to connect the device to computer with an usb cable.
-After that, hit ‘iOS System Recovery’ tab on the main screen to initial the proceed.
+Download and install FoneGeek iOS System Recovery on your computer.
+Then launch it and hit "Standard Mode" tab on the main screen to initial the repair process.

-Step 5.
-Click ‘Repair’ to start the repair process.
+Step 4.
+When the firmware is downloaded successfully, click "Fix Now" to start the repair process.
 In general, the repair process will take several minutes.
 So be patient and let the repair process complete.
-Them your iPhone will get started immediately.
+Them your iPhone will restart immediately.